-FRANCO stands for Franschhoek Resource And Network Co-ordinating Organization.
-We are a registered non profit organization founded in 2005 by Ron Whytock, a retired airline pilot, who saw the impact on those without the means or capabilities to support themselves and their communities.
+FRANCO stands for the Franschhoek Resource And Network Co-ordinating Organization.
+We are a registered non-profit organization founded in 2005 by Ron Whytock, a retired airline pilot who saw the impact on those without the means or capabilities to support themselves and their communities.

-FRANCO was initially established to create a connection between the various community and social projects in the Franschhoek area, and to develop an effective and streamlined approach to the management of funding.
-Over the years, FRANCO has built solid relationships with key community stakeholders and come to learn and understand the various dynamics within the area.
-As such, we are in a position to make informed decisions as to the disbursement of funds that would have an optimal impact on the lives of those in need.
+FRANCO was initially established to create a connection between the various community and social projects in the Franschhoek area and to develop an effective and streamlined approach to the management of funding.
+Over the years, FRANCO has built solid relationships with key community stakeholders, and we have come to learn and thoroughly understand the various dynamics within the area.
+As such, we are always able to make informed decisions as to the disbursement of funds in order to achieve optimal impact on the lives of those in need.

 FRANCO is located in the village of Franschhoek, situated about 80km East of Cape Town, South Africa.
 This is the so-called food and wine capital of the country.
-Breath-taking scenery, warm hospitality, world class cuisine and fine wines combine to create lasting memories to the discerning traveller.
+Breath-taking scenery, warm hospitality, world-class cuisine, and fine wines combine to create lasting memories for the discerning traveller.

-In contrast, a few hundred metres outside of the quaint village, there is a community which is home to over 8000 people, many of whom are living in informal settlements without running water, proper sanitation and are struggling on a daily basis to sustain a basic standard of living.
+By contrast, a few hundred meters outside of the quaint village, there is a community that is home to over 8000 people, many of whom are living in informal settlements without running water, or proper sanitation and still today struggle daily to sustain a basic standard of living.